nathanc726/Architectural-Decision-Record/Title, Status, Context.md

 <a name="br3"></a>

-**vi.**
+**vi.** **Multi-language**

-**Mulꢀ-language**

-Because of the goal of global business expansion, to avoid surﬁng diﬃculꢀes associated with

-language barriers and cultural preferences for a high level of user experience, choices of language

-will be available in the app.
+Because of the goal of global business expansion, to avoid surfing difficulties associated with language barriers and cultural preferences for a high level of user experience, choices of language will be available in the app.

-To build this app, we made 6 architectural decisions that deﬁne the technology stack and approach for this

-app development.
-These architectural decisions are developed based on the factors of performance,

-maintainability, and scalability.
+To build this app, we made 6 architectural decisions that define the technology stack and approach for this app development.
+These architectural decisions are developed based on the factors of performance, maintainability, and scalability.

 Page | 4